-- 8.1.
+8.1.
 The Authority is required to set its level of revenue budget and Council Tax for 2020-21 by 1 March so that it can meet its statutory obligation to advise each of the fifteen billing authorities in Devon and Somerset of the required level of precept.
-This report provides Members with the necessary background information to assist them in making decisions as to the appropriate levels for the Authority. - 8.2.
-The report considers two potential options A and B and asks the Committee to consider the financial implications associated with each option with a view to recommending one of these options to the budget setting meeting of the Authority, to be held on the 18 February 2020.
+The Authority is asked to consider this report and determine the budget and associated Council Tax levels for 2020-21.

-AMY WEBB Director of Finance and Resourcing (Treasurer)
+AMY WEBB Director of Finance & Resourcing (Treasurer)